solana-developers/solana-cookbook/docs/th/integrations/strata.md

 More in-depth docs are available [ที่นี่](docs.strataprotocol.com).
 You สามารถ also use the gui at [Strata Launchpad](app.strataprotocol.com)

-## How to create a fully managed token
+## วิธี create a fully managed token

 A fully-managed Strata token is a token where the liquidity is managed by the protocol.
 The upshot is that you immediately get a tradeable token, with no need for pools or liquidity providers.
 A fully-managed token is a normal spl token with metaplex token metadata และ an associated bonding curve.